sbaumgartner/scripting_test/README.md

 * Automate form submissions
 * Handle validation errors
 * Extract and export structured data

-Please spend only an hour to complete this assignment.
-You can start whenever you want.
+This means that the assignment should take about an hour to complete.
+You're free to take longer if you prefer, but one hour is the expected duration.
+You can begin working on it at any time that suits you.
 You can use any tool(s) or AI you want to complete this assignment.

 ---